Active Ageing and Disability Services

 - Changing light bulbs

-Meals on Wheels is a vital service for residents providing nourishing meals five days a week.
-Meals are delivered Monday to Friday between 11:00am and 1:00pm.
+Meals on Wheels is a vital service for Clients, providing nourishing meals up to seven days a week.
+Hot meals are delivered Monday to Friday between 11am and 1pm.
 Frozen meals for weekends or public holidays are also available.

-More information can be obtained at the time of assessment.
+More information can be obtained at the time of your Assessment or Initial Service Provision Set Up Visit.

-The Council Community Transport Program provides a service for residents in the municipality who are identified as transport disadvantaged.
+The Community Transport Program provides a safe, friendly and reliable service for residents in the municipality who may find accessing public or private transport difficult.

-The Service is door to door to a variety of points, including shopping centres, seniors clubs, Library, Peninsula Aquatic Recreation Centre, exercise programs and social activities.
+The service is door to door on a fixed timetable to a variety of places, including shopping centres, seniors clubs, Peninsula Aquatic Recreation Centre, exercise programs and Frankston Library.

-Frankston City Council has a Positive Ageing Team that generates information and activities to support older residents to remain healthy and active whilst living at home and includes;
+Frankston City Council has a Positive Ageing Team that generates information and activities to support older adults to remain healthy and active whilst living at home and includes:

 - Support of Senior Clubs and Groups

-- Provision of information sessions on relative ageing topics
+- Provision of information sessions to support older adults

-- Volunteering opportunities such as Meals on Wheels
+- Volunteering opportunities such as Meals on Wheels, Social Support and the Positive Ageing Reference Group

-- Consultation opportunities on issues relevant to Frankston’s older residents
+- Consultation opportunities on issues relevant to Frankston’s older adults

-If you are looking for more activities specifically for Frankston’s older residents then please subscribe to Frankston City Council’s Active Ageing and Disability Services bi-monthly newsletter.
+If you are looking for more activities specifically for Frankston’s older adults then please subscribe to Frankston City Council’s Family Health Support Services Positive Ageing Together Newsletter.

 F. 03 9784 1770